Degrees and Certifications:

 Mrs. Cherri Bays

-Welcome to Fourth Grade!
-The 2020 - 2021 school year will mark my 22nd year of teaching.
-I have a BS Psychology from Old Dominion University (Norlfolk, VA) and a BS in Education from Salisbury State University (Salisbury, MD).
-I am AIG cerfitified from Barton College.
+Welcome to Third Grade!
+The 2021 - 2022 school year will mark my 23rd year of teaching.
+I have a BS Psychology from Old Dominion University (Norfolk, VA) and a BS in Education from Salisbury State University (Salisbury, MD).
+I am AIG certified from Campbell University.
 Most of my teaching career has been here at East Clayton Elementary school.
 However, I taught in Virginia and California before landing here.
 My experience is mostly elementary education, specifically third grade.
 But, I have also taught 2nd, 4th, and 6th grades.
-This school year marks my return to fourth grade, and ironically enough, a return to the first classroom that I was ever assigned to here at ECES.
+This school year marks my return to third grade.
 I just love this school and all it has to offer the students who are educated here.
 My husband and I have been married for 25 years, and we have two girls, Rylee and Campbell.
-Rylee is entering her Sophomore year at NC State University, and Campbell will be entering her 7th grade year at Archer Lodge Middle School.
+Rylee is entering her Junior year at NC State University, and Campbell will be entering her 8th grade year at Archer Lodge Middle School.
 As a teacher, I am constantly growing personally and professionally.
 I NEVER feel like I have things down pat.
 Every year is different because every child and class is different.
 When I was a new teacher is was my goal to make sure that my students left my classes having shown academic growth.
-After becoming a mom, I realized that that was not enough.
+After becoming a mom, I realized that goal was not enough.
 It then became my goal to help students grow socially and personally as well.
-As my own children entered school I learned from the best teachers that the best teachers strive to form personal relationships with their students.
+As my own children entered school I learned from the best teachers that the best teachers strive to create personal relationships with their students.
 My children performed better and had more enjoyable school experiences when they knew their teachers loved and cared for them.
 Afterall, that is what life is all about....relationships.
 The 2020 COVID19 pandemic and our current human rights movement has brought about yet another opportunity for personal and professional growth.
 I don't have all of the answers to fix our current world situation, but I will promise that I will strive to be better and do better, both academically and personally to meet the needs of my students.
 I will come to love your children like I do my own.
 I strive to be the kind of teacher that I want for my own children to have.
 That means lots of love and respect, hard work and thinking, and high expectations.
 I am excited about this school year and all that I have to learn from your children!
 To view classroom specific information please click on the link to the left that says News and Information.

 Our Daily Schedule